ymyuan98/learning-something-blogs/Servers_and_Commands/Note-1-Server.md

-# How to Configure an R on the Server from Scratch for a Green Hand
+# How to configure an R environment on the server from scratch

-> Ooooops forgot to save the edited document...
-> Well, never mind.

 Here is my personal experience that help run an Rscript on Sockeye server successfully.